 Salomon Smith Barney downgraded Deere & Co.
-(DE
+(DE) to in-line.

 Analyst David Raso says farm stocks have been the top sub-sector in machinery for the past year, but the catalyst needed to continue a strong outperformance is not developing, he says.
 Raso notes that while Deere has beaten its estimates in the past four quarters, continued strong earnings per share surprises are needed to bring fresh money into the stock.